algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 - "fix:" if the commit fixes a bug encountered after an implementation.
 - "chore:" If the commit is about a routine task, for example, refactoring, it is mostly used for tasks that are neither features nor fixes.
 - "docs:" if the commit is about changes to a document or adding documents.
-- "perf:" if the commit is about optimizing of performances.
+- "perf:" if the commit is about optimizing the performances.
 - "remove:" if the commit removes a feature.

 Furthermore, a title shouldn't be more than 50 characters long and must describe the action of the commit, a verb, and the name of the implementation or the name of the file involved.